As a planning authority use Natural England’s standing advice to review applications that might affect protected species.

 There is separate guidance on how to review planning applications that affect protected sites and areas.

-Use Natural England’s guidance (known as ‘standing advice’) to help you decide whether to reject or approve an application if a protected species could be affected.
-You need to take standing advice into account when making your planning decision.
+Use Natural England’s standing advice to help you decide whether to reject or approve an application if a protected species could be affected.

 Use an expert, such as your local authority ecologist, to help you apply the standing advice to planning decisions if you’re not a wildlife specialist.